-A test I took in college indicated that I would take a up a career either as an accountant or a writer.
-Turns out the only thing accurate about this prediction is my long struggle with reconciling these two parts of my personality.
+A test I took in college indicated that I would become either an accountant or a writer.
+Turns out the only thing accurate about this prediction is my long struggle with these two halves of my personality.

-The accountant in me wouldn’t rest though – where’s the evidence that any of these marketing strategies truly worked?
+The accountant half reared its head again: where’s the evidence that marketing strategies worked?
 So I applied and got into a phenomenal PhD in marketing program.
-And actually learned a whole new field: behavioral science or the science of how people make judgments & choices.
-I fell in love with the scientific method, particularly applied to ambiguous behavioral phenomena.
-At last!
-A way to study something systematically.
+I came to study brands an ended up with something much more foundational and useful: how people make judgments and choices.
+I fell in love with behavioral science and the scientific method.

-Then one cold day in 2017, I got a life-changing call: would I be interested in heading up a newly created Center for Social and Behavior Change in my home country, India?
-The job was a dream: using cutting-edge behavioral science at a leading liberal arts university to solve some challenging issues on public health, livelihoods and education for some of the most marginalized populations in my birth country, India?
+The universe, it seems was intent on helping me: one cold day in March 2017, I got a life-changing call: would I be interested in heading up a newly created Center for Social and Behavior Change in my home country, India?
+The job was a dream: using cutting-edge behavioral science at a leading liberal arts university to solve some challenging issues on public health, livelihoods and education for some of the poorest and most marginalized populations in my birth country, India.
 I was on that plane from Manhattan to New Delhi (along with my lovely, supportive family) faster than you could say “behavioral science.”
-I felt like someone had heard all the disconnected pieces of my brain and designed a job for that.